 Q: Was meeting people and making friends in Al Ain easy?
 How did you go about meeting new people?

 A: Yes, very easy.
 There are coffee mornings for ladies and other events where you can meet like-minded people.
-In Al Ain, Western expats tend to make use of the AAESGC (Al Ain Equestrian, Shooting and Golf Club, which also has a great rugby club and gym).
+In Al Ain, Western expats tend to use the AAESGC (Al Ain Equestrian, Shooting and Golf Club, which also has a great rugby club and gym).
 If you join an offroading group, you will meet people from all over the world and share BBQs under the stars with them.

 Q: Have you made friends with locals, or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?